-Sharecrop will be hitting the film festival circuit in June, 2017.
+SHARECROP was screened at the Cape Fear Independent Film Festival in 2017.
 This film project is made possible by the generous support of the Middle Road Foundation.
 In addition, Claudia Stack thanks Carolina Video Edit and Historic Wilmington Foundation for their invaluable help.